-SARS-CoV-2 patient group, nine patients were found to have oligospermia.
-18 To date, studies have compared the semen parameters of patients after SARS-CoV-2 infection with those of a demographically similar control group; however, no study has compared the semen parameters of patients before and after infection.
-In the present study, semen analyses performed after a mean duration of 2.35±1.35 months after SARS-CoV-2 infection revealed that the median sperm concentration was 24 (2-93) mil/ml before infection and 13 (0.1-63) mil/ml after infection (p<0.001).
+To date, studies have compared the semen parameters of patients after SARS-CoV-2 infection with those of a demographically similar control group; however, no study has compared the semen parameters of one group of patients before and after infection.
+In the present study, semen analyses performed 2.35±1.35 months after SARS-CoV-2 infection revealed that the median sperm concentration was 24 (2-93) mil/ml before infection and 13 (0.1-63) mil/ml after infection (p<0.001).
 In addition, oligospermia was identified in 13 patients before SARS-CoV-2 infection, and in 18 patients after infection.
 Moreover, the mean percentages of samples with normal morphology and tail anomaly were significantly lower after infection than before infection.
-On the other hand the percentage of samples with head anomalies significantly increased after infection.
-Although the mean percentage of total motile sperm decreased after infection, the difference was not statistically significant (Table 2).
+On the other hand, the percentage of samples with head anomalies significantly increased after infection.
+Although the mean percentage of total motile sperm decreased after infection, the difference was not statistically significant.

-It is proposed that inflammation-mediated testicular damage may cause infertility19.
-Xu et al. identified orchitis during the testis autopsies of six patients who died of infection due to SARS-CoV-1, which is 85% similar to SARS-CoV-2.
-Moreover, they noted leukocyte infiltration that may damage the Leydig cells, blood-testis barrier, and seminiferous tubules in the testes.
-Although these findings were noted on autopsy, the patients did not have symptoms of orchitis during their clinical follow-up when they were alive.
-However, Özveri et al. reported normal semen parameters on analyzing the semen of a SARS-CoV-2 patient who visited the hospital only with symptoms of orchitis.
-In the present study, no significant change was noted in the leukocyte counts in the semen samples before and after infection; only three patients (7.3%) stated that they experienced testicular pain during SARS-CoV-2 infection.
+It is proposed that inflammation-mediated testicular damage may cause infertility.19 Xu et al identified orchitis during the testes autopsies of six patients who died of infection due to SARS-CoV-1, which is 85% similar to SARS-CoV-2.
+Moreover, they noted leukocyte infiltration that may damage the Leydig cells, blood-testes barrier, and seminiferous tubules in the testes.
+Although these findings were noted on autopsy, the patients did not have symptoms of orchitis during their clinical followup when they were alive.
+14 However, Özveri et al reported normal semen parameters on analyzing the semen of a SARS-CoV-2 patient who visited the hospital only with symptoms of orchitis.20 In the present study, no significant change was noted in the leukocyte counts in the semen samples before and after infection; only three patients (7.3%) stated that they experienced testicular pain during SARS-CoV-2 infection.

-It has been suggested that while focal edema, diffuse alveolar damage and pneumonia develop in the lungs in the early period due to the SARS-Cov-2 infection, the virus may cause permanent damage by causing the development of fibrosis in the lungs in the late period.21 Virus-related fever, inflammation and antiviral drugs used in the treatment may cause spermatogenesis defects in the early period by damaging the germ cells.
+It has been suggested that while focal edema, diffuse alveolar damage, and pneumonia develop in the lungs in the early period due to the SARS-Cov-2 infection, the virus may cause permanent damage by causing the development of fibrosis in the lungs in the late period.
+Virus-related fever, inflammation, and antiviral drugs used in the treatment may cause spermatogenesis defects in the early period by damaging the germ cells.
 In addition, the SARS-Cov-2 virus can cause permanent damage to the testes, similar to the pathophysiology suggested in the lung.
 Inflammatory cytokines, which increase due to the immune response to the virus, may cause deterioration of the blood-testicular barrier and damage to the testes.
-Increased expression of ACE-2 in Sertoli, Leydig and germ cells, especially in men of reproductive age, may make these cells more vulnerable to the virus.22 The patients were separated into two groups in order to understand whether the deterioration in semen parameters that we observed in the present study was caused by an early temporary spermatogenesis defect or a late period spermatogenesis defect.
-In 26 patients, the period from the time of infection to the second semen analysis was over 70 days, while this period was less than 70 days in the other 15 patients (Table 2).
-In the semen analysis performed after infection in both patient groups, a significant decrease was detected in the sperm concentrations and total sperm counts.
-In addition, a significant decrease was found in the normal morphology percentages in the group for whom the time of infection to that of the second semen analysis was less than 70 days.
+Increased expression of ACE2 in Sertoli, Leydig, and germ cells, especially in men of reproductive age, may make these cells more vulnerable to the virus.

+Our patients were separated into two groups to understand whether the deterioration in semen parameters that we observed was caused by an early temporary spermatogenesis defect or a late period spermatogenesis defect.
+While a significant decrease in sperm concentrations and total sperm counts was noted in all patients, those for whom time of infection to second semen analysis was less than 70 days also showed a significant decrease in normal morphology percentage.
 Continuing deterioration in semen parameters in the late period after SARS-Cov-2 infection may be caused by permanent damage due to the virus.
-In the present study the number of patients evaluated at least six months after infection was two.
 Future studies to include longitudinal studies on post-infection men are needed to show the long-term effect of infection.